acoupi/acoupi/docs/faq.md

 ### What _acoupi_ isn't?

 While _acoupi_ provides modular components to build your own autonomous recording and classification units, it is not a tool for training bioacoustic AI classifiers.
-_acoupi_ integrates already trained and well-tested AI bioacoustic models through its pre-built programs that you can use to perform on-device bioacousticclassification.
+_acoupi_ integrates already trained and well-tested AI bioacoustic models through its pre-built programs that you can use to perform on-device bioacoustic classification.

 ### Why _acoupi_?